APM: New Relic vs Dynatrace Comparison

 Browser Behavior Monitoring

 To summarize, if you want to know how your application is performing, New Relic works very well.
-On the other hand, if you need to determine why the application is slow you need Dynatrace.
+On the other hand, if you need to determine why the application is slow, you need Dynatrace.

 Understand Your Organization’s Requirements